Karishma Dharni

 Southall Black Sisters -v- Secretary of State for Justice

 On 19 July, the government reversed its decision to deny access to legal aid to abused migrant women.
-This is a great victory for all of us who work with abused women who have insecure immigration status.
-And for those who need to seek legal advice and representation to make applications to remain in the UK in order to secure protection.
+This is a great victory for all of us who work with abused women who have insecure immigration status and for those who need to seek legal advice and representation to make applications to remain in the UK in order to secure protection.

+The hard lobbying that we and other organisations such as Rights of Women conducted has definitely paid off.
 We also believe that the legal challenge that SBS initiated against the Ministry of Justice (MOJ) was the final nail in its coffin!

-In that letter.
-We argued that the decision to remove legal aid for abused with insecure immigration status was unlawful for various reasons:
+In that letter, we argued that the decision to remove legal aid for abused with insecure immigration status was unlawful for various reasons:

 1. Inconsistency with the other parts of the legal aid proposals.
 Which recognises that legal aid advice and representation needed where an individual life is at stake.
 Or where serious harm’s threatened towards an individual.